steelegbr/alldaydj/ReadMe.md

  - ADDJ_ELASTIC_SERVER - The elasticsearch server.
 Defaults to "elasticsearch".
  - ADDJ_ELASTIC_PORT - The elasticsearch server port.
 Defaults to 9200.
  - ADDJ_ELASTIC_INDEX - The elasticsearch index.
 Defaults to "alldaydj".
+ - ADDJ_FROM_EMAIL - The e-mail address to send message from.
+ - ADDJ_SMTP_HOST - The SMTP server to send e-mails through.
+ - ADDJ_SMTP_PORT - SMTP port number.
+Defaults to 25.
+ - ADDJ_SMTP_USERNAME - Username to send e-mails with.
+ - ADDJ_SMTP_PASSWORD - Password to send e-mails with.
+ - ADDJ_SMTP_TLS - Indicates if TLS should be used.
+Ideally this is TRUE in the modern world...
+ - ADDJ_SMTP_SSL - Indicates if SSL should be used.
+Ideally this is FALSE in the modern world...

 A simple shell script that exports the environment variables should be enough for dev work.
 Remember to execute it correctly inside the Python virtualenv: